sonosaurus/sonobus/README.md

 ### On Linux

+The first thing to do in a terminal is go to the Linux build directory:

+    cd Builds/LinuxMakefile

 Make sure you have `libopus` and the `libopus` development package (libopus-dev), as well as JACK (jackd) and its development package.
 Also libasound2-dev , libx11-dev, libxext-dev, libxinerama-dev, libxrandr-dev, libxcursor-dev, libgl-dev, libfreetype6-dev, libcurl4-openssl-dev.

-For Ubuntu, the command to make sure all these are installed is:

-    sudo apt update
-    sudo apt install libasound2-dev libjack-jackd2-dev \
-       libopus-dev \
-       libcurl4-openssl-dev  \
-       libfreetype6-dev \
-       libx11-dev libxcomposite-dev libxcursor-dev libxcursor-dev libxext-dev libxinerama-dev libxrandr-dev libxrender-dev \
-       libgl-dev

 Other distributions may have slightly different package names for these, for instance in Debian, you might substitute libcurl4-gnutls-dev.

+If you are using Ubuntu, you can run the following script to install all the prequisites (scripts for other distributions wanted, please contribute them if you can):

+    ./ubuntu_get_prereqs.sh

-After they are installed, build SonoBus with the following:
+After they are installed, build SonoBus with the following command, both the standalone application and the VST3 plugin will be built:

-    cd Builds/LinuxMakefile
     ./build.sh

 When it finishes, the executable will be at `Builds/LinuxMakefile/build/SonoBus`.
 You can install it using the installation script.

     sudo ./install.sh

+It defaults to installing in /usr/local, but if you want to install it elsewhere, just specify it as the first argument on the commandline of the script.
 If you wish to uninstall you can run the uninstall script in the same directory.

     sudo ./uninstall.sh

 # License and 3rd Party Software